cube3power/atsd/rule-engine/functions.md

 ### Interval Selection

-By default, the statistical functions operate on all samples stored in the window.
-The range of samples can be customized by passing an optional argument - specified as sample count (`I`) or interval (`S`) - in which case the function calculates the result based on the most recent samples.
+By default, the statistical functions calculate the result based on all samples stored in the window.
+The range of samples can be adjusted by passing an optional argument - specified as sample count (`I`) or interval (`S`) - in which case the function will calculate the result based on the most recent samples.

 * `avg(5)` - Average value for the last 5 samples
 * `max('2 minute')` - Maximum value for the last 2 minutes